 Coming to Canberra for a short visit and want to make the most of your time?
 The main thing to know is that Canberra has an amazing bike path network, and cycling is often the quickest, most convenient and hands-down most fun way to get around!
 On two wheels, you can easily reach the local attractions and cafe strips clustered around Canberra’s central Lake Burley Griffin.
-(Don’t want to go alone?
-Hop on one of our electric bike trips!
-We also offer e-bike hire as part of our bike and kayak Canberra All Encompassed experience, so you can continue to explore once the tour is over.)
-Whether or not you want to strap on a bike helmet, there is so much to do in Canberra, so here is our pick of the what and when.
+There is so much to do in Canberra, so here is our pick of the what and when.

 If your time in Canberra is short and you just want to focus on seeing the big attractions, then brekky (that’s Aussie for ‘breakfast’) on the terrace at the Bookplate café at the lakeside National Library is the place to start.
 You’ll get the best early-morning views over the lake and great coffee!

 There are plenty of regular buses that go past the library, and parking if you have a car.
-After brekky you can stroll around the lake to the art galleries or across the road to Questacon (or join our 9am Inside the heart of Canberra electric bike trip) to take in the best of the city, including the climb up to Parliament House, before the crowds and the heat start to build.
+After brekky you can stroll around the lake to the art galleries or across the road to Questacon.

 If you have more time for the whole “bush capital” experience of Canberra, then it is better to do the outdoor exploring in the morning when it’s cooler and less windy.
-Your best option is to have brekky at the Bookplate café, check out one of the nearby attractions, then join our 11am Nature of a Nation tour for a 2.5-hour guided experience of the botanic gardens and the National Museum of Australia — with the fun and convenience of an electric bike to make the most of the Canberra cycle paths.
+Your best option is to have brekky at the Bookplate café, check out one of the nearby attractions, then take a stroll around the botanic gardens and the National Museum of Australia.

 Close to the city centre, under the flanks of Black Mountain (the one with the big Telstra tower on top), is a unique Aussie gem: the Australian National Botanic Gardens.
 The gardens is THE place to see the vast variety which makes up the nature of Australia — from red desert to cool rainforest and a lot more, including a cool new treehouse in the paperbark forest.
 In the mornings, the abundant colourful birdlife will be in full song, and you may catch a kangaroo or two still grazing at the eucalypt lawns (before their siesta) while the water dragons are warming up on the rock ledges by the waterfall.
 If your caffeine levels begin to fall, there is the great little Pollen Café in amongst all this nature for a coffee, or maybe lunch.
 The bookshop at the Visitor Centre is one of the best in Canberra for all things Australian.
 Getting there is either a short 5- to 10-minute taxi trip from most hotels, or a 30 minute walk from the city centre through the Australian National University.